SublimeText/LaTeXTools/README.markdown

 Note that if you specify a relative path as the `TEXroot` in the project file, the path is determined *relative to the location of the project file itself*.
 It may be less ambiguous to specify an absolute path to the `TEXroot` if possible.

-**TeX engine selection** is supported.
+### Spell-checking

+LaTeXTools parses the `%!TEX spellcheck` directive to set the language for the spell-checker integrated in Sublime Text.
+The [Dictionaries](https://github.com/titoBouzout/Dictionaries) package is recommended and supported.
+If you have additional dictionaries, you can add them using the `tex_spellcheck_paths` setting, which is a mapping from the locales to the dictionary paths.
+Each locale must be lowercase and use only a hyphen as a separator.
+The dictionary paths must be compatible with those used by Sublime Text's spell-checker.
+For example `{"en-us": "Packages/Language - English/en_US.dic"}` would be a valid value.
+For more on Sublime Text support for spell checking, see [the relevant online documentation](http://www.sublimetext.com/docs/3/spell_checking.html).

+### Support for non-`.tex` files

+LaTeXTools has some degree of support for LaTeX documents that are in files with an extension other than `.tex`.
+In particular, this feature is designed to work  well with alternative extensions, such as `.ltx`.
+Other extensions such as `.Rnw` and `.tikz` are supported, but, for now they will be treated as standard LaTeX documents (patches are always welcome!).

+This behaviour is controlled through two settings, `tex_file_exts` and `latextools_set_syntax`.
+For more on these settings, see the documentation on [General Settings](#general-settings).

+Note that while the extension detection is used by features of LaTeXTools, including, other features---especially the completions---depend on the syntax of the file being set to `LaTeX` as well.

+### Package Documentation

+You can consult the documentation for any LaTeX package by invoking the `View Package Documentation` command via the Command Palette (for now).
+This relies on your system's `texdoc` command.

+### Support for Editing Bibliographies

+LaTeXTools has some enhanced support for editing either BibTeX or BibLaTeX `.bib` files.
+Snippet completions are provided for every entry type supported by either BibTeX or BibLaTeX, as are completions for field names.
+In addition, LaTeXTools provides smart completions for name fields (such as `author`, `editor`, etc.) and crossrefs.
+When auto-completions are triggered in a name field, a list of all entered names in the current file is presented.
+Similarly, when auto-completions are triggered in a crossref field, a list of all current entry keys will be provided.

+This behaviour is controlled by a single setting, `use_biblatex` (default: `false`), which indicates whether LaTeXTools should use the BibTeX versions of the auto-completions (this is the default behavior) or the BibLaTeX versions of the auto-completions (if `use_biblatex` is set to `true`).

+### Caching

+LaTeXTools uses a cache to store relevant information about your document and improve the performance of commands.
+The contents of this cache may become outdated.
+If a command seems to be returning old data, simply clear the cache using either the command [delete temporary files](#removing-temporary-files-from-build) or the dedicated command to [clear the cache](#clearing-the-cache).
+For more details on the cache, see the [Cache settings](#cache-settings) section below and the section on the [Cache](#latextools-cache).

+## Builder Features

+Most of the builder features are controlled through the `LaTeXTools.sublime-settings` file.
+See, in particular, the [section on builder settings](#builder-settings).

+### Default Builder

+The default builder (called the `traditional` builder) supports several additional features.

+#### TeX Engine Selection
 If the first line of the current file consists of the text `%!TEX program = <program>`, where `program` is `pdflatex`, `lualatex` or `xelatex`, the corresponding engine is selected.
 If no such directive is specified, `pdflatex` is the default.
 Multi-file documents are supported: the directive must be in the *root* (i.e. master) file.
 Also, for compatibility with TeXshop, you can use `TS-program` instead of `program`. **Note**: for this to work, you must **not** customize the `command` option in `LaTeXTools.sublime-settings`.
 If you do, you will not get this functionality.
 Finally, if you use project files, the `program` builder setting can also be customized there, under `settings`.

+#### TeX Options
-**TeX options**: you can pass TeX options to your engine in two ways (thanks Ian Bacher!).
+You can pass command-line options to your engine in two ways (thanks Ian Bacher!).
 One is to use a `%!TEX options = ...` line at the top of your file.
 The other is to use the `options` builder setting in your settings file.
 This can be useful, for instance, if you need to allow shell escape.
 Finally, if you use project files, the `options` builder setting can also be customized there (again, under `settings`).

+#### Customizing the compilation command
-**Customizing or replacing the compilation command** (`latexmk` or `texify`) is also possible by setting the `command` option under Builder Settings.
-If you do, the TeX engine selection facility may no longer work because it relies on a specific compilation command.
+It is possible to customize the command run by setting the `command` option under Builder Settings.
+See the section on [Builder Settings](#builder-settings) for details.

+**Note**: If you customize the command, the TeX engine selection facility may no longer work because it relies on a specific compilation command.
 However, if you want to customize or replace `latexmk`/`texify`, you probably know how to select the right TeX engine, so this shouldn't be a concern.
 Also note that if you are using `latexmk` and you set the `$pdflatex` variable, the TeX options facility will not function, as `latexmk` does not support this.

-See the Settings option below for details. *Note*: if you change the compilation command, you are responsible for making it work on your setup.
+If you change the compilation command, you are responsible for making it work on your setup.
 Only customize the compilation command if you know what you're doing.

+### Other Builders

+If the default builder doesn't meet your needs for any reason, please see the section on [Alternative Builders](#alternative-builders) below.

+## Viewers

+By default, LaTeXTools supports the following viewers, depending on platform:
+ * On OS X, Skim
+ * On Windows, Sumatra
+ * On Linux, Evince

+However, it is possible to use other programs to view PDF files.
+Currently the only non-default viewers supported are Preview.appp on OS X and Okular on Linux (patches welcome!).
+Preview can be selected by changing the `viewer` setting in your LaTeXTools preferences to `"preview"`.
+Okular can be used by changing the `viewer` setting in your LaTeXTools preferences to `"okular"`.
+See the [Viewer Settings](#viewer-settings) section for more details.
+For a manner of supporting other viewers, please see the section on [Alternate Viewers](#alternate-viewers) below.

+## Keybindings

+Keybindings have been chosen to make them easier to remember, and also to minimize clashes with existing (and standard) ST bindings.
+I am taking advantage of the fact that ST supports key combinations, i.e. sequences of two (or more) keys.
+The basic principle is simple:

+- **Most LaTeXTools facilities are triggered using `Ctrl+l` (Windows, Linux) or `Cmd+l` (OS X), followed by some other key or key combination**

+- Compilation uses the standard ST "build" keybinding, i.e. `Ctrl-b` on Windows and Linux and `Cmd-b` on OS X. So does the "goto anything" facility (though this may change).

+For example: to jump to the point in the PDF file corresponding to the current cursor position, use `Ctrl-l, j`: that is, hit `Ctrl-l`, then release both the `Ctrl` and the `l` keys, and quickly type the `j` key (OS X users: replace `Ctrl` with `Cmd`).
+To wrap the selected text in an `\emph{}` command, use `Ctrl-l, Ctrl-e`: that is, hit `Ctrl-l`, release both keys, then hit `Ctrl-e` (again, OS X users hit `Cmd-l` and then `Cmd-e`).

+`Ctrl-l` (`Cmd-l` on OS X) is the standard ST keybinding for "expand selection to line"; this is **remapped** to `Ctrl-l,Ctrl-l` (`Cmd-l,Cmd-l` on OS X).
+This is the *only* standard ST keybinding that is affected by the plugin---an advantage of new-style keybindings.

+Most plugin facilities are invoked using sequences of 2 keys or key combinations, as in the examples just given.
+A few use sequences of 3 keys or key combinations.

+Henceforth, I will write `C-` to mean `Ctrl-` for Linux or Windows, and `Cmd-` for OS X. You know your platform, so you know what you should use.
+In a few places, to avoid ambiguities, I will spell out which key I mean.

+### Compiling LaTeX files

+**Keybinding:** `C-b` (standard ST keybinding)

+LaTeXTools offers a fully customizable build process.
+This section describes the default process, also called "traditional" because it is the same (with minor tweaks) as the one used in previous releases.
+However, see below for how to customize the build process.

+The default ST Build command takes care of the following:

+* It saves the current file
+* It invokes the tex build command (`texify` for MikTeX; `latexmk` for TeXlive and MacTeX).
+* It parses the tex log file and lists all errors, warnings and, if enabled, bad boxes in an output panel at the bottom of the ST window: click on any error/warning/bad boxes to jump to the corresponding line in the text, or use the ST-standard Next Error/Previous Error commands.
+* It invokes the PDF viewer for your platform and performs a forward search: that is, it displays the PDF page where the text corresponding to the current cursor position is located.

-### Toggling window focus following a build ###
+### Toggling window focus following a build

 **Keybinding:** `C-l,t,f` (yes, this means `C-l`, then `t`, then `f`)